-Matsuda makes a noise like a kicked puppy, puts his head in his heads.
+Matsuda makes a noise like a kicked puppy and puts his head in his heads.
 What he is saying is this: why not me?
 Why everyone else, why not me? – Is there something worse planned?
 Am I not dead because I need to suffer first?

-Near wonders if the same holds true for him, or if this is merely what Kira wants him to think, leaving him surprised and unready when he collapses like a crumpled marionette in front of what remains of his taskforce.
+Near wonders if the same holds true for him or if that is merely what Kira wants him to think, leaving him surprised and unready when he collapses like a crumpled marionette in front of what remains of his task-force.

 "Near—" Anthony begins.

 "Other than those of us gathered here there is no human alive who knows all our names and our connection to Kira.
 And none of us, I trust, would be willing to take revenge for him."
 Near says.
 He does not look a Matsuda.
 "Equally, there is no chance this is not deliberate."

 "The shinigami, the one with the clown face—"